dowjones/opensearch-blog/BLOG.md

 - [W3C Correlation-Context HTTP Propagator](https://w3c.github.io/correlation-context/)
 - [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation)

-At dow jones, we operate our own istio based service mesh hosted on AWS EKS PaaS.
+At Dow Jones, we operate our own istio based service mesh hosted on AWS EKS PaaS.
 Istio leverages Envoy’s distributed tracing feature to provide tracing integration out of the box.
 Specifically, Istio provides options to install various tracing backend and configure proxies to send trace spans to them automatically.
 It requires application to propagate the [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation) headers so that when the proxies send span information, the spans can be correlated correctly into a single trace.
 This natively works with open telemetry as well since this is a supported context open telemetry context propagation.

 ##### Data Collection